Chestnut Ridge people: History

 The people of "The Ridge" have traditionally been subject to severe racial discrimination, amounting to ostracism, by the surrounding majority-white community.
+Since the late 19th century, their neighbours have described them variously as free black or colored people, mulattoes, descendants of Italian railroad workers, or even survivors of the ill-fated Roanoke Colony.
+These same neighbors often called them "Guineas", a generalized slur against African Americans at the time.

 In the 1930s, a local historian recorded that "on several occasions suits have been entered in Taylor and Barbour courts seeking to prevent these people from sending their children to schools with whites but proof of claims they have negro blood in their veins never has been established".
-As recently as the late 1950s, a few Philippi businesses still posted notices proclaiming "White Trade Only", directed against the CRP, as they were believed to be part African-American.
+As recently as the late 1950s, a few Philippi businesses still posted notices proclaiming "White Trade Only", directed against the Chestnut Ridge people, as they were believed to be part African-American.
 Although the local public schools were not segregated, truancy laws — which were strictly enforced for white children — were typically neglected with regard to "Ridge people".
+In her 2010 research, Alexandra Finley suggests the Chestnut Ridge families were initially open about their black heritage, but may have begun to identify increasingly as white to avoid racism – particularly anti-black racism – in the late 19th and 20th centuries, and would only acknowledge their black heritage under pressure.

 Demographics

 If related individuals in the surrounding counties of Harrison and Taylor are included, the CRP probably now number about 1,500, almost all of whom bear one of fewer than a dozen surnames.
 The Taylor County group (also long referred to by their neighbors as "Guineas" and mostly dispersed in the 1930s due to the flooding of their community — known as the "West Hill settlement" — by Tygart Lake) bore the surnames of Mayle, Male, Mahalie, Croston, Dalton, Kennedy, Johnson and Parsons, among others.
 A 1977 survey of obituaries in The Barbour Democrat showed that 135 of 163 "Ridge people" (83%) living in Barbour County were married to people having the last names Mayle, Norris, Croston, Prichard, Collins, Adams, or Kennedy.
 In 1984, of the 67 Mayles who had listed telephones, all but three lived on "The Ridge."